johnstrand/squawk-react/tutorial.md

 Next, we simply render the value in count, and pass the actions into the event handlers of the buttons.
 If you run the app in its current state, you should find a nice big zero, and buttons that allow you to increase, decrease, and reset the number.
 You should also find that you are unable to go below zero.

 Before we move on, this might be a good time to experiment a bit.
-Here are ome suggestions:
+Here are some suggestions:

 - Make the increment method increment in larger intervals
 - Add an action that sets count to a random value